Bring on the blessings: Community meal catered by Fresher Futures

 “I got involved because I needed a job right away, but it’s definitely appealing.
 My biggest achievement is that now I’m eating healthier and feeling better,” Garcia said.
 “I like to give back to the community because I’ve been less fortunate myself.”

-Unhoused individuals struggling with access to kitchen facilities and who eat the cheapest and/or easiest meal options are who Fresher Futures wants to support, according to Rabbi Azen, who added that these situations can contribute to diet-related diseases.
+Unhoused individuals struggle with access to kitchen facilities and eat the cheapest and/or easiest meal options that can contribute to diet-related diseases are who Fresher Futures wants to support, according to Rabbi Azen.

 Learning about nutrition and meal planning so that food is not wasted is helpful.
 Questioning the ingredients of the food we purchase and eat is something Modica said has changed her habits.